 The features created using the add-visicon-features command map a location chunk to an object chunk for each feature.
 The result of creating a feature is three items: the visual feature (which is the combination of the location and object information), the visual location chunk, and the visual object chunk.
-There is no mechanism to support a single object having multiple location chunks or viceversa at this time, but a generalization of the scale ability that was possible for text features in prior versions is being planned for a future update.
-That said, there is a device which can be installed to allow the modeler to create the visual object chunks dynamically as described below.
+There is no built-in mechanism to support a single object having multiple location chunks or vice-versa at this time, but a generalization of the scale ability that was possible for text features in prior versions may be reintroduced with a future update.
+However, there is a device which can be installed that allows the modeler to create the visual object chunks dynamically (described below) which could be used to return the same object for different locations, but it would still be necessary to create those individual location features.